AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

-For example, section 13.3 says that, for some entity named X, "X'Address should produce a useful result if X is an object that is aliased or of a by-reference type, or is an entity whose Address has been specified."
+For example, section 13.3 says that, for some entity named X, "X'Address should produce a useful result if X is an object that is aliased or of a by-reference type, or is an entity whose :ada:`Address` has been specified."
 So, for example, if the programmer specifies the address for a memory-mapped variable, the compiler cannot ignore that specification and instead, for the sake of performance, represent that variable using a